avantika747/XRay-Xplorer/README.md

 9. This project will continue to be updated in the future for more bug fixes, feature updates, functionality improvements and so on.

-# EC530-Software Engineering concepts applied in this project:
+# Software Engineering concepts applied in this project:
 1. Software Development - Continuous Integration, Continuous Development
 2. Modularity - Web Services, HTTP Requests, HTML-CSS Templates, Forms, User Authentication, Generating Report PDFs
 3. Data Management - SQL Databases to store information of permitted superusers and patient's report information